Non-academic JM placements

-The PhD programme in Economics offered by Sciences Po's Doctoral School, trains top economists who not only seek to pursue university and academic careers but also careers requiring high-level doctoral training: in international organisations, think tanks, research institutions, government agencies, banks, and insurance companies.
+Yes, our PhD programme does train top economists who seek to pursue university and academic careers in France or abroad but it also prepares them for careers requiring high-level doctoral training: in international organisations, think tanks, research institutions, government agencies, banks, and insurance companies.

-This year five of our graduate students have chosen these alternative, challenging career paths.
+Previous graduate students have chosen these alternative, challenging career paths: